-R3 was recently engaged by The City of Alameda (City) to conduct a Zero Waste Implementation Plan Update (ZWIP Update) for the City and assess the City’s progress towards its target of 89% diversion by 2020.
-For this project, R3’s primary objective is to evaluate and, as necessary, expand upon the City’s current diversion strategies and introduce new methods to increase waste diversion as needed to reach its goals and yield reductions in greenhouse gas emissions to support the City’s Local Action Plan for Climate Protection.
-The steps to accomplish this goal are as follows:
+R3 was engaged by the City of Alameda (City) to conduct a Zero Waste Implementation Plan Update (ZWIP Update) for the City and assess Alameda’s progress towards its target of 89% diversion by 2020.
+R3’s primary objective was to evaluate and expand upon the City’s current diversion strategies, and introduce new methods to increase waste diversion as needed to help the community reach its goals.

-- A comprehensive evaluation of its current ZWIP’s progress and effectiveness; and
+- Comprehensive evaluation of the City’s current ZWIP’s progress and effectiveness;